 Methamphetamine, or meth, and heroin are both two illegal substances that wreak havoc on users physically and psychologically.
-In order to understand the effects of both meth and heroin, you must learn how these substances work and how they effect the body.
+In order to understand the effects of both meth and heroin, you must learn how these substances work and how they affect the body.
 Methamphetamine is a highly addictive and extremely powerful stimulant that affects the central nervous system.
 Meth is often white, bitter-tasting, odorless and crystalline that dissolves in alcohol or water.
 Heroin is a drug that is processed from morphine that has an extremely high risk of addiction.
 Heroin is extracted from the pod of certain poppy plants and is manufactured into a brown or white powder that is cut or mixed with powdered milk, sugar, quinine, or starch.

 What Physical Problems Can Meth and Heroin Cause